firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-10-after-living-with-him.md

 someone in the family would ask"
 author-img: okwudili-nebeolisa.jpg
 author-bio: |
-  Born in 1993, Okwudili Nebeolisa is a Nigerian writer whose works have appeared in _Threepenny Review_, _Commonwealth Writers_ and have been nominated for a pushcart prize by The _Cincinnati Review_, _Salamander Magazine_, and _Beloit Poetry Journal_.
-His works have been shortlisted for the Gerald Kraak Award, the Sillerman Prize, and the Tom Howard/ John H Reid Fiction and Essay Contest.
+  Born in 1993, Okwudili Nebeolisa is a Nigerian writer whose works have appeared in _Threepenny Review_and anthologies from Commonwealth Writers, and have been nominated for a Pushcart Prize by The _Cincinnati Review_, _Salamander Magazine_, and _Beloit Poetry Journal_.
+His works have been shortlisted for the Gerald Kraak Award, The Sillerman First Book Prize for African Poetry, and the Tom Howard/John H Reid Fiction and Essay Contest Award.
 proofread: false
 contentnote: